Skip to content

 Adult Fall 2025

 Great Decisions is one of our most popular adult events.
-We are expanding our Great Decisions offerings with some of your favorite speakers/moderators.
+We are expanding our Great Decisions offerings with some of your favorite Global Minnesota speakers/moderators.
 We piloted this series of events during the winter of 2025 at FRGMNT Coffee in Eden Prairie.
 Due to the popularity and the long waitlist this past winter, we will be offering this event at the Edina Community Center to accommodate more participants.
 Instead of registering for the entire series you can register for the dates that work best with your schedule.
 If you have any other questions about this engaging opportunity, please email heather.larson@edinaschools.org.

 Please bring your own coffee and/or treat.
 Please register for each event individually.